leanhvie/tomato-tasker/README.md

 npm install
 npm run build
 ```
+`npm install` command will download all the needed dependencies for runnning the application.
+The process may take a while.

 From here there are two ways to run the application:
 * Run the application with webpack-dev-server by typing `npm run dev` into the command line, where changes to the code will affect the running application.
 * Run the application by simply opening the `index.html` file.